 What can an elected OHS rep expect from a WorkSafe inspector who has been called into the workplace because of a disputed PIN?

-According to the WorkSafe publication How inspectors deal with specific issues and our interpretation this is what should happen:
+According to the WorkSafe publication Overview of how inspectors deal with specific issues this is what should happen:

 - When requested, an inspector must attend the workplace as soon as possible but before the day specficied in the PIN as being the day by which the notice must be complied with.

-- 'Where possible' the inspector will notify both the rep and who issued the PIN and the person who received the PIN that he or she will be attending the workplace before the compliance date specified in the PIN.
+- The inspector will notify both the rep and who issued the PIN and the person who received the PIN that he or she will be attending the workplace before the compliance date specified in the PIN.
 The inspector should try to arrange a mutually convenient time to attend the workplace.

 - Unless the parties agree to meet jointly, the inspector will meet first with the rep to get the background and details of the issue leading to the PIN and then with the person to whom the PIN was issued to obtain details of why the PIN is disputed.
 Do not feel pressured to meet jointly with the employer without having met with the inspector first.